 In the U.S., FAA regulations remain a roadblock for police forces hoping to fly drones, but some police departments are testing drones for eventual use.

 This Australian concept raises a few unique questions, however.
 The P2P cameras have been controversial because they empower a computer to hand out speeding tickets — there's no human accuser a driver can confront.
 This is one reason some Australian Opposition authorities are writing legislation that would prevent any fines from being issued, at least for the first few months, according to the Times story.
-Involving a drone just adds another layer of civil rights and privacy concerns.Source URL: http://wallpaperhelenmiren.blogspot.com/2011/10/australian-police-want-aerial.html
+Involving a drone just adds another layer of civil rights and privacy concerns.Source URL: https://wallpaperhelenmiren.blogspot.com/2011/10/australian-police-want-aerial.html

 Visit Wallpaper for Daily Updated Hairstyles Collection